nicklockwood/FXParser/README.md

 FXParser was heavily influenced by the Parcoa parser (https://github.com/brotchie/Parcoa) which you should also look at if you are interested in parsing engines.

-The primary difference between FXParser and Parcoa is that FXParser uses regular expressions to define the individual parser components, rather than wokring on a character-by-character basis.
+The primary difference between FXParser and Parcoa is that FXParser uses regular expressions to define the individual parser components, rather than working on a character-by-character basis.
 This greatly reduces the size and complexity of both the FXParser engine itself and also the grammer definitions for individual parsers.

 Supported OS & SDK Versions